nrem/pewi/README.md

-PE/WI - People in Ecosystems / Watershed Integration
+PEWI - People in Ecosystems / Watershed Integration
 =======
 We are accepting [pull requests](https://help.github.com/articles/using-pull-requests)!

-[PE/WI](http://www.nrem.iastate.edu/landscape/content/PEWI) is a simple web-based educational game designed to assist people in multidimensional land-use decision-making.
+[PEWI](http://www.nrem.iastate.edu/landscape/content/PEWI) is a simple web-based educational game designed to assist people in multidimensional land-use decision-making.
 Players iteratively manipulate land cover annually for three years in a virtual 6000 acre watershed to design land use that meets their perceptions and goals for a well-functioning agricultural landscape.
 The model computes a variety of outputs, including nutrient pollution, stream sediment delivery, level of biodiversity, and agricultural production, which assist them in landscape design.

 The application can be viewed [here](http://www.nrem.iastate.edu/pewi/app/).